Arrhythmias

 What are they?

-Arrhythmias are abnormal rhythms of your heartbeat (watch the video).
-This means that your heart may beat too slowly (bradycardia), too fast (tachycardia), or in an irregular pattern.
+Arrhythmias are abnormal rhythms of your heartbeat.
+This means your heart may beat too slowly (bradycardia), too fast (tachycardia) or in an irregular pattern.
 These abnormal rhythms can occur when the electrical impulses coming from your heart don’t fire as they normally should.

 Symptoms

-• Palpitations (feeling of skipped, fluttering, or heart racing)
+• Palpitations (feeling of skipped, fluttering, heart racing)

 • Dizziness, fainting or feeling lightheaded